 This Standard is met in full.
-The authorised person -Tusla Child and Family Agency monitoring officer was recently appointed upon a transfer of the centre from another monitoring office within the Tusla Child and family Agency National monitoring team.
-The newly appointed monitoring officer had visited the centre on an introductory visit and provided the centre with a report having reviewed the centre records and logs.

-The monitoring officer's findings were that the centre was mostly in compliance with the regulations and standards.
+The authorised person - Tusla Child and Family Agency monitoring officer had regular contact with the centre.
+The centre routinely notifies the monitoring officer of all significant events at the centre.
+The monitoring officer had visited the centre on a regular basis and there was evidence on file that the monitor had reviewed the centre files and logs.
+In the most recent monitoring report the monitor found that the centre was mostly in compliance with the regulations and standards.
 The significant event reporting was in accordance with the regulations and significant event reports about the young people at the centre were being promptly notified to the relevant people.

-3.3.2 Practices that met the required standard in some respect only None identified
+3.3.2 Practices that met the required standard in some respect only None identified.

-3.3.3 Practices that did not meet the required standard None identified
+3.3.3 Practices that did not meet the required standard None identified.